trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

 **We have implemented and deployed the smart contract (backend)!**

 ## NFT Marketplace front

-Generate Typescript classes and go to the frontend to run the server
+After finishing the backend structure, we will generate Typescript classes and then move to the frontend to run the server.
+There are two steps to set up the frontend.
+After each step, there will be a small interaction where you can test your work.

 ```bash
 taq generate types ./app/src